Skip to main content

 In many states, NPs have full practice authority, meaning they can operate independently and even run their own clinical practice.

-In the United States, 65% of NPs are certified in family care.
-Due to high demand, FNPs in particular have a wide range of environments they can work in, ranging from private practice to urgent care facilities, hospitals, schools, and more.
+Due to high demand, FNPs in particular have a wide range of work environments.
+These can include private practice, urgent care facilities, hospitals and schools.

 Substantial Growth in Income

 Those who transition from RN to nurse practitioner will also see a significant boost in salary potential.
-NPs make an average of $109,820 annually, compared to the median income for RNs, which is $73,300.
-As your experience and practice grows as an NP, you’ll likely see increases to your salary over time.
+The BLS reports that NPs made a median annual salary of $126,260 in 2023; by comparison, RNs made a median of $86,070.
+As your experience and practice grow as an NP, you’ll likely see increases in your salary over time.

 While there are challenges to the transition from RN to nurse practitioner, Carson-Newman’s online MSN-FNP program is uniquely designed to empower working nurses to succeed in taking that career step and to thrive in their new role.